MegaAntiCheat/client-backend/README.md

 Config files for the application can be found at:
 - Windows: `C:\Users\<Your Name>\AppData\Roaming\MAC\MACClient\config`
-- Mac OS: TODO - work out what this is, nobody games on MAC
+- Mac OS: TODO - work out what this is, nobody games on MacOS
 - Linux: `~/.config/macclient/`

 ## Building